 Do you share our desire to see all children offered the opportunity to have a bright future through better education?
 We know we have the resources to do it; in fact, we're probably already spending them.
 Now is the time to give parents, teachers, principals, and other educators the freedom to provide that bright future.

 While some might urge patience and say that progress is being made in changing public education to meet the demands of the 21st Century, we believe it is not happening fast enough.
 Every year that ticks by means that more and more children fall behind.
-Indeed, when less than 50% of students graduate on time in Minneapolis while the district's average spending per child is more than $20,000 per year, the time to be patient has long since passed
+Indeed, when only 50% of students graduate on time in Minneapolis while the district's average spending per child is more than $20,000 per year, the time to be patient has long since passed.

 The first simple step you can take towards providing a brighter future for our children is to share this website with your friends and family.
 Transforming education is a grassroots effort and we need the community on board since the education system affects all of us.
 Please consider sharing Better-Ed.org with friends through Facebook, Twitter, or even e-mail.